 The Board will request that no more than two representatives, plus one legal counsel (if you are represented) attend the mediation.
 At least one of the participants will need to be fully authorized to represent, negotiate and have full authority to make decisions, and bind the participant in any resolution that may be reached at the mediation meeting.

 Do I need a lawyer for mediation?

-No, you do not need a lawyer to attend, however, lawyers are welcome to attend.
+No, you do not need a lawyer to attend, however, it is your choice to bring your lawyer.
 Due to the informal nature and philosophy of mediation, participants are encouraged to speak on behalf of themselves, and use their legal counsel for consultation purposes.

-If you attend mediation where a resolution could not be reached, you have the ability to request that the Board proceed to a preliminary hearing or hearing.
-The Board will then determine if it is able to hear the appeal based on jurisdictional issues such as if you have filed an appeal on time, if you are directly affected, or if a Statement of Concern was filed with Alberta Environment and Sustainable Resource Development (if necessary).
+If you attend mediation where a resolution could not be reached, the appeal will proceed either to a preliminary motions hearing or hearing.
+The Board will then determine if it is able to hear the appeal based on jurisdictional issues such as if you have filed an appeal on time, if you are directly affected, or if a Statement of Concern was filed with Alberta Environment and Protected Areas (if necessary).